Does adding new features when existing features have bugs bother you?

 A few years ago at the direction of the CTO, I had an opportunity to pursue bugs with extreme prejudice and the team eventually whittled our backlog bug count down to zero.
 It was awesome!
 It changed the way I thought about quality and since then I've been of the opinion that software projects have no excuse for any bugs in the backlog.

 Achieving true bug-free code is very unlikely, but reaching a point of no known bugs is possible.
-Two of my teams have brought their shared backlog down from 2,000 bugs into the 50's* and I've had four other teams get down to zero and regularly return to zero at the end of each sprint.
+Two teams of mine brought their shared backlog down from 600 bugs into the 50's* and I've had four other teams get down to zero and regularly return to zero at the end of each sprint.
 Again, this didn't mean our software was completely bug-free, but it did mean all reported bugs were quickly resolved.

 This did a few things for us.
 First, it felt good knowing we had cleaned house and customers were no longer experiencing those issues.
 Second, it sent a signal to everyone that this team cares about quality.
 We want what's already been built to be as good and perfect as the new stuff we're building.
 It also gave us a clear picture on the state of the product quality because our backlog accurately reflected it.
 And lastly, it made triaging more meaningful because we could honestly evaluate incoming issues without ignoring old bugs that may or may not be more important.

-*Among other things, a three-time turnover in leadership allowed it to balloon to 2,000.
-One more turnover - me - meant we didn't get to zero.
+*Among other things, a four-time turnover in leadership allowed the backlog to balloon to 2,000 tickets.
+One more turnover - me - meant we didn't get bugs down to zero.
 Not sure if they ever did.

 Close all bugs six months and older.
 Do it!
 Just close your eyes and do it.
-Then evaluate and aggressively close anything older than six weeks (roughly three sprints).
+Then, take a moment to evaluate and aggressively close anything older than six weeks (roughly three sprints).
 Reasons to close can include duplicate, doesn't repro, will be resolved/replaced by future work, insufficient details.
 Don't over-invest yourself here; close everything that's not clearly actionable and be done with it.

 If your judgement was wrong about any of those bugs (it will be), then someone will let you know and you can reevaluate at that time.
 No harm done.
 Alternatively, letting bugs linger in the backlog for months or years is poor project management and literally accomplishes nothing.
 It makes everything - triaging, planning, reporting, and analysis - harder and slower.
 It also sends a message to your team, stakeholders, and customers that quality and the user experience are not valued.

-Evaluate any remaining bugs and then make a plan to fix all of them.
-The goal is to resolve all known bugs, so it doesn't matter if you're left with 5 or 50.
+Examine the remaining bugs and make a plan to fix them all.
+The goal is to resolve all known bugs, so it doesn't matter if you're left with 5 or 500.
+They are finally getting fixed!

 If you don't have many, then just throw in a few over the next sprints and you'll be done soon enough.
 If you have a lot, then plan on carving out time for bug-bashing.
 Order pizza, queue Metallica, and have some fun smashing bugs.
 When you're done, take notice of the happy customers, happy stakeholders, and that fresh clean smell!